alma-connect/techblog/_posts/2014-01-03-rails-pub-sub.markdown

 end
 {% endhighlight %}

 Till now we have created everything we need to send out welcome email and milestone notification.
 We can see that the jobs expose three methods and they correspond to three methods in our notification service.
-Notification service is the place where all the real action is going on.
-Actual mail delivery and applying the business logic to identify the batchmates and triggering the delivery all lives in there.
-These all are activities which can be delayed, so we have created two jobs, each handling delaying of welcome emails and milesonte notification.
+Notification service is the place where all the real action is going on, all the business logic lives there.
+Notification service methods should be delayed, so we have created two jobs, each handling delaying of welcome emails and milesonte notification.
 We can now write the subscribers and and wire everything up.

 {% highlight ruby linenos %}
 # app/pub_sub/subscribers/registration/user.rb